ChillerDragon/teeworlds-map-convert-6to7/README.md

 So this tool does not emebed the tiles but moves the doodads around so they can be loaded as non embedded native 0.7 mapres and they look the same.
-Some things were changed so drastically that it looks a bit different for some things.
+Some things were changed so drastically that it looks a bit different after conversion.
 And some doodads got removed.
 So this tool can be configured to enable a lot of warnings and also fail on warnings.
 So if you want to do conversations without compromise you can throw this tool at the map first and enable the ``-Wall -Werror`` flags and if it fails you can use ddnets [map_convert_07](https://github.com/ddnet/ddnet/blob/master/src/tools/map_convert_07.cpp) instead.